gctools-outilsgc/aurora-design-system/documentation/pages/content guidelines.md

 * **Write informative hyperlinks.** Tell users where they are going to land when they click the link.
 Avoid using hyperlinks with text such as "Click here" or, "on this page".
 Be clear in what content the reader will see when they click a link.
 Good link examples include "my new blog about leadership", or "the ATIP policy document".

 ## Spelling
-All language and content in the system uses **Canadian** spelling.
+All language and content in the system use **Canadian** spelling.
 The [Canadian Press Stylebook](http://www.thecanadianpress.com/writing-guide/stylebook/) or [Canadian Press Caps and Spelling](http://www.thecanadianpress.com/writing-guide/caps-spelling/) is a good resource for spelling, grammar and writing style in the Canadian context.

 ## Addressing Users